Reports and forms due in 2014

 The reporting period for all expenditures is from the day following the last reporting date up to and including the fifth day before the current report is due.

-Information to be reported
+Information to be reported for all reports

 - Summary of all contributions received, whether cash or in-kind, during the reporting period